xmos/xcommon_cmake/doc/api_reference/functions.rst

 ``cmake_minimum_required``
   This is used to set the minimum version of CMake based on the language features used.
 Your version of CMake must not be lower than the version set in this function call.
-An appropriate value is the minimum version of CMake supported by CMake XCommon, as reported in the Quick Start Guide.
+An appropriate value is the minimum version of CMake supported by XCommon CMake, as reported in the Quick Start Guide.

-``include($ENV{XMOS_CMAKE_PATH}/xmos_utils.cmake)``
+``include($ENV{XMOS_CMAKE_PATH}/xcommon.cmake)``
-  This is the inclusion of the xcore toolchain and the functions provided by CMake XCommon.
+  This is the inclusion of the xcore toolchain and the functions provided by XCommon CMake.
 The environment variable XMOS_CMAKE_PATH will be set by enabling the XTC Tools environment.

 ``project``